C.A.S.A. - THE Social Club

 As no other requests were received at the AGM we have again made a donation to the Castelo do Sonhos "Back To School" Project (see 2017 item below for more information).
 According to a 2018 survey the average annual cost to families of one childs school supplies is now €487, beyond the reach of poorer families.
 (See pages 18 and 20 of the 25 August 2018 edition of The Portugal News for more information).

-CASA BBQ at the Holiday Inn we have been able to purchase 20 teenager back packs and assorted stationery items.
-These were delivered
+With the money kindly donated by attendees at the annual CASA BBQ at the Holiday Inn we have been able to purchase 20 teenager back packs and assorted stationery items.
+These were delivered to the charity on 30th August where they were addded to 30 other backpacks and 50 gymbags etc. donated via various organisations.

-The photo below shows Lena Reitbergen from the CASA committee with Dra.
-Liliana Rodriques who runs Castelo do Sonhos.
+Castelo do Sonhos.
 Behind Liliana is Sue Butler-Cole who provides invaluable assistance to Castelo do Sonhos by interfacing with ACCA and other clubs and organisations.
-We would also like to thank ‘The Golf Shack’ who kindly supplied the backpacks to us at a discounted price as their own
+We would also like to thank ‘The Golf Shack’ who kindly supplied the backpacks to us at a discounted price as their own contribution to the “Back to School” project.

 The 50 filled backpacks collected via A.C.C.A. (including the 20 from CASA) have been delivered to Castelo do Sonhos and they started handing them out to the schoolchildren on 10th September.